Filipino Pork Adobo is a pork belly braise in a tangy, sweet, and savory sauce. This adobo recipe is so simple to make with minimal ingredients.

 How to make this recipe

-Step 1: Cut 3 pounds pork belly into bite-sized pieces, about 1½ inches.
+Step 1: Cut 3 pounds of pork belly into 1½-inch pieces.
 Trim off any excess fat.

 Step 2: Roughly chop 1 onion.